saikatpal26/crypto-currency-prediction-project/README.md

 # crypto-currency-prediction-project
-This a project based on prediction of crypto currency using machine learning algorithm in Google Colab notebook.
+This is a project based on prediction of crypto currency using machine learning algorithm in Google Colab notebook.